janspoerer/janspoerer.github.io/_posts/2023-07-20-health-tracking-employee-wellbeing.markdown

 # Why This is Relevant for Business

-This brings me to why I think companies can utilize biomarkers into their employee retention efforts.
+This brings me to why companies can utilize biomarkers in their employee retention efforts.
 Most large companies advertise themselves to employees as caring and generally "employee-friendly."

 We all know these claims, but how can companies systematically measure and track employees' health to
 <ol>
-  <li>**proof** that they are good employers,</li>
+  <li><b>prove</b> that they are good employers,</li>
-  <li>and how can they track whether their employee **wellbeing programs are successful**?</li>
+  <li>and how can they track whether their employee <b>wellbeing programs are successful</b>?</li>
 </ol>
-The answer is: health tracking.
+The answer is health tracking.

 So that's what I recently did.
-I bought a smart watch with HRV and heart rate functionality to track how stressed I am during the day.
+I bought a smartwatch with HRV and heart rate functionality to track how stressed I am during the day.

-As soon as I understand whether these measurements are meaningful, I will gradually expand the use of smart watches and smart rings to my colleagues as well.
+As soon as I understand whether these measurements are meaningful, I will gradually expand the use of smartwatches and smart rings to my colleagues as well.

 I envision that one day, one could